adiwg/mdTranslator/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## How to test changes during development

+These instructions apply to Ruby 2.7.0 and assume you have bundle installed with it.

+After cloning the repository, install dependencies:

+`bundle` or `bundle install` (same thing)

+Then run from the command line:

+`bundle exec mdtranslator help`

+Example:

+This will take the input file `input.json` formatted as mdJson and will translate it into sbJson.
+This output is displayed on the console, simply redirect to a file to save the output.

+`bundle exec mdtranlator tranlate input.json -r mdJson -w sbJson`

+### Readers

+1. mdJson
+2. sbJson
+3. fgdc

+### Writers

+1. iso19110
+2. iso19115_1
+3. iso19115_2
+4. mdJson
+5. sbJson
+6. dcat_us